youmi-zym/youmi-zym.github.io/_pages/home.md

 ## Rock Universe

-Welcome to our Rock Universe, follow us on [Twitter](https://twitter.com/hi_rockuniverse) and [GitHub](https://github.com/rockuniverse-tech)!
+Welcome to our Rock Universe AI, follow us on [Twitter](https://twitter.com/hi_rockuniverse) and [GitHub](https://github.com/rockuniverse-tech)!

-We're hiring scientists and interns!
-We're looking for talented professionals in **SLAM, 3D Reconstruction, and Depth Sensing**.
-If you're passionate about cutting-edge 3D technology and eager to make an impact, we'd love to hear from you. **Get in touch!**
+We're hiring scientists and interns! 🚀 Looking for talented professionals in **SLAM, 3D Reconstruction, and Depth Sensing**.
+We support both **remote and onsite** positions.
+If you're passionate about cutting-edge 3D technology, we'd love to hear from you. **Get in touch!**

 ## Brief Bio